ayalan/deg-practice/README.md

 featureCounts -T 4 -a reference/annotation.gtf -o output/counts.txt data/aligned/*.sorted.bam
 ```

-The result is counts.txt and counts.txt.summary.
+The result is `counts.txt` and `counts.txt.summary`.
 To prepare the counts file for ASAP, we'll need to clean some of the file content.
 You'll notice that the first row is meant to be just a comment, and the second row uses the path name instead of sample name from column 7 and on.
 We can clean it using the following:

 ```bash
 # Step 1: Skip the first line (metadata/command) and process from the second line